hanzall/OllamaDownloader/README.md

    - This allows the script to use the local file for subsequent operations, reducing the need for repeated downloads.

 3. **Using the Model List**:
-   - The script extracts model names and parameters from the HTML content.
    - Users can filter models by entering keywords or parameters, and the script will display matching models.
    - Users can select a model to download by entering its corresponding number from the displayed list.